-The park is one of the oldest in Africa and is a UNESCO World Heritage Site and an incredibly unique biodiversity hotspot.
+The park is one of the oldest in Africa, a UNESCO World Heritage Site and an incredibly unique biodiversity hotspot.

-It is a bird lover’s paradise, with over 240 species including large colonies of colourful carmine bee-eaters which nest along the riverbanks.
+It is a bird-lover’s paradise, with over 400 species including large colonies of colourful carmine bee-eaters which nest along the riverbanks.